jperradin/nexus/docs/api_reference.md

 ### Cluster

-Represents a cluster of nodes with connectivity, spatial properties, and periodic boundary handling.
+Represents a cluster of nodes with connectivity, spatial properties, and robust percolation detection using period vector analysis.
+Handles periodic boundary conditions and computes structural properties for percolation theory analysis.

 #### Initialization
 ```python